google/cargo-raze/README.md

 ## Why choose Bazel to build a Rust project?

-Bazel ("fast", "correct", choose two) is a battle tested build system used by Google to compile incredibly large, multilingual projects without duplicating effort, and without compromising on correctness.
+Bazel ("fast", "correct", choose two) is a battle-tested build system used by Google to compile incredibly large, multilingual projects without duplicating effort, and without compromising on correctness.
 It accomplishes this in part by limiting what mechanisms a given compilation object can use to discover